arvindholmes-asimo/JS-DOC/java script.md

 BUT `var` in javaScript has function scope → variables live within functions & are scoped to the function.
 Any variable you create with the `keyword VAR` is local to the function that they were created in.
 A variable that was created in a parent function lives also in the child function.
 >https://medium.com/@ryan.spencer1220/javascript-scope-closure-c3a41c0cf605

+### JSON (JavaScript Object Notation)
+>lightweight data-interchange format
+>completely language independent
+>based on the JavaScript programming language
+### xml (extensible markup language)
+>designed to carry data not ro display
+>defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
+> goals of XML focus on `simplicity, generality, and usability `across the Internet
+>design of XML focuses on documents
+> used for representation of arbitrary data structures
+>why json over xml ?
+ for serializing structured data and exchanging it over a network, typically between a server and web applications.